-The Assistant will launch the installation procedure for your Router, along with the associated software, WiFi Manager N, specifically developed by Hercules to set, verify and configure all connection and security settings for Hercules Wireless N series devices.
+The Assistant will launch the installation procedure for your access point, along with the associated software, Hercules QuickAccess, which will allow you to access the WiFi Manager N configuration interface.
+This interface has been specifically developed by Hercules to set, verify and configure all connection and security settings for Hercules Wireless N series devices.